- Tour Philosophy

 All on-site alternates must check in at the registration table and notify the Tournament Chairman that he/she is an on-site alternate.

-Players of ages 13-15 years old may earn the ability to play up under very specific guidelines.
+Players between the ages of 13-15 years old may earn the ability to play up under very specific guidelines.
 See Playing Up for more information.

-Players under 13 years old that demonstrate exceptional playing capability may be granted conditional status to participate on the FJT.
+Players under 13 years old that demonstrate exceptional playing capability may be granted conditional status to participate in the 13-15 age division.
 Exceptional playing capability is much more than being able to compete against most of the players in the 13-15 age division, exceptional performance means being able to consistently challenge the top players in the FJT at typical FJT yardages with a strong possibility of victory.

 Any player under 13 years old requesting conditional status into the FJT must submit a request in writing with all tournament scores for the past two years.
 Once submitted, the FJT Championship Committee will review the request and make a ruling.
 Players should only submit a request if they are regularly shooting tournament scores of: Boys, 75 or better at a minimum of 6,600 yards; Girls, 77 or better at a minimum of 5,700 yards.